temporalio/documentation/docs-src/concepts/what-is-the-temporal-cli.md

 ### Enable or disable Temporal UI

-By default, the Temporal UI is started with Temporal CLI.
-The UI can be disabled via a runtime flag:
+By default, the Temporal UI starts with Temporal CLI.
+Disable the UI with:

 ```bash
 temporal server start-dev --headless